pinax/symposion/README.rst

 Pinax Project Blog and Twitter
 -------------------------------

-For updates and news regarding the Pinax Project, please follow us on Twitter at @pinaxproject and check out our blog http://blog.pinaxproject.com.
+For Updates and news regarding the Pinax Project, please follow us on Twitter:- @pinaxproject and Check out our blog:- http://blog.pinaxproject.com.